-- 1. Nothing has come to our attention that causes the Shariah Committee to believe that the Islamic banking operations, business, affairs and activities of Mizuho Bank (Malaysia) Berhad involve any material Shariah non-compliance; - In respect of the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad, no earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 3.
-The Bank is not obligated to pay zakat on the basis that it is an entity wholly owned and controlled by non-Muslim shareholders, and non-Muslims are not obligated to pay zakat.
+- Nothing has come to our attention that causes the Shariah Committee to believe that the Islamic banking operations, business, affairs and activities of Mizuho Bank (Malaysia) Berhad involve any material Shariah non-compliance; - In respect of the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad, no earning has been realised from sources or by means prohibited by the Shariah principles within the financial year; and - 3.
+Mizuho Bank (Malaysia) Berhad is not obligated to pay zakat on the basis that it is an entity wholly owned and controlled by non-Muslim shareholders where non-Muslims are not obligated to pay zakat.

-We, the Shariah Committee of Mizuho Bank (Malaysia) Berhad, do hereby confirm on the basis of the review and assessments as discussed above that the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad for the financial year ended 31 March 2023 have, in general, been conducted in conformity with the Shariah rules and principles.
+Based on the above consideration, observation and deliberations, we, the Shariah Committee of Mizuho Bank (Malaysia) Berhad, do hereby confirm on the basis of the review and assessments as discussed above that the Islamic banking operations and business activities of Mizuho Bank (Malaysia) Berhad for the financial year ended 31 March 2024 have, in general, been conducted in conformity with the Shariah rules and principles.